Essential Eligibility Criteria

 Pre-requisites:

-• Able to navigate rapids rated Class III or higher with good boat control.
+• Able to navigate rapids rated Class II+ / III- with good boat control.

 • Swiftwater Rescue Training, Packraft Safety & Rescue training, equivalent courses, or equivalent experience.